“The greatest history book ever written is the one hidden in our DNA.”

 If you are new to genealogy and genetic genealogy, it can be overwhelming at first.
 You would probably benefit from joining a local genealogy group.
 Ask about how to find one at your local library.
 They can also suggest library books to help you get started.

 The basic premise of genealogy is to start with yourself.
 Record what you know -- names, dates and places of birth, baptism, marriage.
 Then do the same for your parents and also include death and burial information.
 Talk to relatives to learn what they remember, ask if they have photos, did they move and why, etc. Go back one generation at a time.
 That makes it manageable.
 Add siblings and more information such as occupation, military status, schools they attended, historical events, etc. as you find it, just to "put flesh on the bones," so to speak.
-Once you have two or three generations fairly well defined, go to familysearch.org, register for a free account, enter your relatives' names, and see if they already have some info.
+Once you have two or three generations fairly well defined, go to Family Search, register for a free account, enter your relatives' names, and see if they already have some info.
+Do the same with Wikitree.
 (Be careful not to "adopt" the wrong person with a similar name.)

-A Word about Navigating this Site
+A word about navigating this site

 To orient yourself, you may want to use the Search form to find a specific nonliving person by clicking the Search tab, above.
 Or visit the Charts section first; just click on the Charts tab then click on any of the chart titles that interest you.
 Or check the Surnames or Master Index.
 Find the surname in which you are interested and browse the entries.
 Names such as Adele of France or Louis III where no surname exists are indexed as surnames.
 By contrast, females whose birth surnames no doubt exist but are unknown are included under the heading Unknown.
 An asterisk (*) attached to the first name signifies that this person was an immigrant to America, usually the first person in a line to leave the country of origin.
-Notice that I have used icons, as follows:
+Icons are used as follows:

 A head means that at least one photo is available for this person.